CeeblueTV/examples/list-node-groups/README.md

 # The Node Groups list

-A Node.js script that demonstrates how to retrieve your nodes IPs using the [Ceeblue API].
+A Node.js script that demonstrates how to retrieve your nodes' IPs using the [Ceeblue API].

 This document also describes the API call (/node-groups) and a node-change callback feature.
 This is useful if you need to allowlist the Ceeblue nodes for security reasons.